elastic/cloud-on-k8s/docs/proposals/licensing/licensing.md

 * the actual license application is handled by the Elasticsearch cluster controller who has the necessary credentials.
 No need to have credentials in the license controller

 #### Option 1
-* user creates secrets with license data and maks the with a label as Elasticsearch licenses `k8s.elastic.co\kind=license`
+* user creates secrets with license data and marks the secrets with a label as Elasticsearch licenses `k8s.elastic.co\kind=license`
-* a license controller watches the set of secrets marked via lable
+* a license controller watches the set of secrets marked via label
 * it then creates `ClusterLicense` CRs for each cluster

 Pros: